TextXD/textxd-2020.github.io/content/program/speakers/index.md

 event_url:
 authors: 'maryam'
 location: Berkeley, CA
-summary: Meet our distingulished speakers.
+summary: Meet our distinguished speakers.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.